 - Like GLD, Bond prices also broke support and triggered a sell-signal.

-- However, this past week, as "trade deal turbulence" returned, bonds rallied back to the top of its current downtrend channel.
+- However, this past week, as "trade deal turbulence" returned, bonds rallied back to the top of its current downtrend channel and are still holding support.

 - Watch your exposure and either take profits or shorten your duration in your portfolio for now.

-- As noted last week, with the oversold condition in place, the bounce we were looking for arrived.
-Given bonds are still oversold, an equity correction will like move bond prices higher short-term.
-Use any bounce to rebalance holdings.

 - Short-Term Positioning: Bullish

 - Last Week: Hold positions

 - This Week: Hold positions

 - Stop-loss is moved up to \$132.50

 - Long-Term Positioning: Bullish